jimmykiselak/lbryum-server/HOWTO.md

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download bitcoind
+Download lbrycrdd

 We currently recommend bitcoin core 0.12.1 stable.
-If your package manager does not supply a recent bitcoind or you prefer to compile it yourself, here are some pointers for Ubuntu:
+If your package manager does not supply a recent lbrycrdd or you prefer to compile it yourself, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb libboost-all-dev libssl-dev libdb++-dev pkg-config libevent-dev
     $ sudo su - bitcoin